Dominican Citizenship & Nationality Services

 A Dominican, Spanish and Italian passport - often acquired by our clients whom we have helped with Dominican citizenship by descent, and certificates of nationality and non-nationality.

-If you have Dominican parents or grandparents, you may be entitled to Dominican citizenship by descent regardless of where you were born.
-Many people with Dominican ancestry are unaware they already possess citizenship rights that can be officially recognized.
+If you have Dominican parents or grandparents, you may be entitled to Dominican citizenship through parents (by descent), regardless of where you were born.
+Many people with Dominican ancestry are unaware they already have the right to Dominican nationality that can be officially recognized.

 Who qualifies: